jesserobbins/ji-renamer/README.md

 ```

 ## Command Options
 All CLI flags are persisted to `~/ai-renamer.json`, so you only need to configure them once.
-Run `npx ai-renamer --help` for the full list:
+Run `npx --no-install ai-renamer-local --help` for the full list:

 ```text
 Options: